Snow is coming.

-Now 1″ to 2″ for us, up from the forecast of less than an inch earlier today.
+Now 1″ to 2″ for us, up from less than an inch earlier today.

 There is no way to know exactly when specific roads, runways, interstates, etc. will become slippery because our transport grid runs at varying elevations and temps and are subject to different physical properties that determine when and whether ice can form.
 Our local temps can vary by several degrees.